yree/mold/README.md

 ## Organization 📂
 - The theme operates on the WYWIWYS (wee-wee-wiz) principle
-- The `README.md` at the repo root acts as the index for the GitHub Pages
+- The `README.md` at the repo root acts as the index for the GitHub Page
-- To create posts add `.md` files and folders in the same repo -Link these `.md` files across each other (refer to this repo structure).
+- To create posts add `.md` files and folders in the same repo
+- Link these `.md` files across each other (refer to this repo structure).

 ## Pro tips 💡
 ### Site Settings